BennyTheDev/tap-protocol-specs/README.md

 | Mint op | token-mint  | mint  |
 | Transfer op | token-transfer  | transfer  |

+Leading dashes in tickers are not allowed for any function's "tick" attribute in its json root. (internal or external).
+This restriction is valid until the support for new cursed for Ordinals ended.
+From the first block after ended cursed support, the leading dash limitation must be lifted.
+From this moment on, previously cursed tokens must be addressed with dash prefixes and tokens may have leading dashes. [added Aug.
+22nd, 2023]

-If the indexer does _not_ support cursed tokens, a check must be added that excludes tokens derived from cursed Ordinals, for all of the external functions above. (inscription number is < 0). [added Aug.
+If the indexer does _not_ support cursed tokens, a check must be added that excludes tokens derived from cursed Ordinals, for all of the external functions above and below. (inscription number is < 0). [added Aug.
 8th, 2023]

 #### Examples